infinityworks/policies/ISO-9001/code-of-conduct/readme.md

 Therefore, Infinity Works will not tolerate any instances of harassing or discriminatory behaviour towards other employees or our guests.
 As an Infinity Works employee or visitor you are expected to adhere to this so as to ensure a safe working space for everyone.

 If you are being harassed at work or notice somebody else may be, tell your advocate or a member of your local board immediately.
-If you are not an Infinity Works employee, please talk to a member of the PeopleOps team.
+If you are not an Infinity Works employee, please talk to a member of the People Ops team.

 ## Our Pledge
 Infinity Works pledge to provide a safe, friendly, and welcoming working environment for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.